 #define STATIC_ID MK__s_(__LINE__)

 Precompiled headers is a compiler technique trying to solve the very same problem.
-In general, we have found BLITZ faster than any precompiled header use, however BLITZ tends to have one disadvantage: by combining all files into single object file, linker has less oportunity to remove unused code.
+In general, we have found BLITZ faster than any precompiled header use, however BLITZ tends to have one disadvantage: by combining all files into single object file, linker has less opportunity to remove unused code.
 This leads to (sometimes significantly) larger executable binaries.
 For this reason, we do not recommend (and have off by default) BLITZ for release builds and if possible, we use precompiled headers for release builds.

 Precompiled headers have a set of its own problems.
 Notably, Microsoft C++ precompiled headers are hard to use with multiple processes building the code (Hydra) in debug mode.
-Also, precompiled headers in general are very bulky files, easily surpasing 100MB, which is a problem as we need to have single precompiled header per package.
+Also, precompiled headers in general are very bulky files, easily surpassing 100MB, which is a problem as we need to have single precompiled header per package.

 For these reasons precompiled headers support works like this: